-These initiatives kept fees & expenses of running the fund at its lowest which all added up to the net returns to the investor.
+These initiatives kept fees & expenses of running the fund at its lowest.
+All these added up to the net returns to the investor.

-Vanguard reached $6 trillion in assets late last year with over 30 million investors in about 170 countries around the world.
+Vanguard reached $6 trillion in assets in 2019 with over 30 million investors in about 170 countries around the world.

 Watch this video for a quick overview of Jack Bogle, the father of index funds